sdttttt/ress/README.md

 xml parse code design mode comes from [github.com/iovxw/rssbot](https://github.com/iovxw/rssbot).

-> This section may be released as an NPM package in the future.
+> This is a partial learning project for the purpose of WASM.

 # Benchmark